-This week I’m setting out to work the entire seven days in Apple’s technology stack.
+This week I’m setting out to work the entire seven days using only Apple’s technology.
 Next week I’ll repeat the experiment with Windows.
-All being well, I’ll follow this with a Google week.
+I’ll follow this with a Google week.

-My goal is to see how well each technology stack works, whether staying in a single silo is practical or whether limiting tools this way is madness.
+The goal is to see how well each company’s technology works, whether staying in a single silo is practical or whether limiting tools this way is madness.

 Portability, a decent keyboard and battery life are at the top of my list.
 I raced out to buy Apple’s 2013 MacBook Air as soon as it hit the market.
 The MacBook is more than enough computer for my needs.
 It’s also easy to carry and will work all day on a single charge.

 Much the same applies to my iPad 2.
 I use it around the house when I’m away from my desk.

 Some people give me a hard time for owning a Windows smartphone.
 Nokia’s Lumia 920 takes fabulous pictures.
 Image stabilisation makes it can take clean shots in poor light, making it a great tool for a journalist.
 I find the Lumia 920 has the cleanest, most readable screen – it is great for reading email while on the move.

 Computer: MacBook Air

 The original LiveScribe Pulse Smartpen was great for press functions, doorstep interviews and covering conferences.
 I’m still not sure about the newer Sky model with built-in Wi-Fi.
 Some of the things that made the Pulse great have gone.

 Even so, I still use it.
 Instead of relying on my dodgy shorthand I can record audio and take handwritten notes.